Royal Windsor Horse Show

 U.K.'s largest outdoor show with international competitions in 3 different equestrian disciplines.

-Marilyn and i stayed in Windsor, and allowed many "behind the scenes" perks.
+Marilyn and i stayed in Windsor, and were allowed many "behind the scenes" perks.
 The area around Windsor is steeped in history and its skyline dominated by the famous castle, originally built as a fortress by William the Conqueror.
 Windsor Castle is probably the largest fortress of its kind in the world and has belonged continuously to the sovereigns of England for more than 900 years.
 Just across the Thames is Eton, a lovely historic town and home of the famous Eton College, founded in 1440 by King Henry VI.
 We enjoyed a spectacular river boat cruise on the infamous Thames river.

 I highly recommend traveling with the Carriage Assoc of America--- we were provided not only tickets to the Windsor Horse Show-- but also admittance to the Members Enclosure at the horse show ( read...VIP area), and special invitations to a Drinks Party hosted by top British driving competitors, an after-marathon super party, and amazing tickets to the jubilee celebration in honor of the Queen's birthday (which sold out within hours of going on sale!)